HPAC/ELAPS/docs/Experiment.md

 Setter: `set_papi_counters(papi_countes)`

-### `nthreads`
-The number of threads used by the kernel library.
-The number of threads is limited by the Sampler.

-Instead of a number, `range[0]` (the range variable) can be used as a value to let the number of threads depend on the ranges value.

-Setter: `set_nthreads(nthreads)`

 ### `range`
 `[range_var, range_vals]`, a range variable and range values as a 2-element `list`, or `None`.
 If set, `range_var` is an `elaps.symbolic.Symbol`, while the